jealc/Phase-1-Independent-Project/README.md

 4. Time and date display.

 The core of this project is a news application with the above mentioned user stories and features, called `KeepITCurrent`, with a focus on delivering up-to-date news.
+KeepITCurrent allows for users to view trending news for each category listed on the webpage.
+KeepITCurrent also has a dropdown menu for mobile or minimized view on desktop.

 ## API
 API : NEWSAPI